mantoni/hub.js/docs/documentation.md

 #### hub.emit(event\[, arg1, arg2, ...\]\[, callback\])

 Invokes all listeners for an event.
 The optional arguments are passed to each listener.
-The event may contain "\*" or "\*\*" to invoke all listeners registered for matching events (see "Broadcasting").
+The event may contain glob style wildcards ("\*" and "\*\*") to invoke all listeners registered for matching events.
 The optional callback will be invoked once all listeners returned.
 The first argument is an error if at least one of the listeners threw, the second argument is the return value.

 The given event can alternatively be an object containing at least an event property.
 Optional properties can be:

-- `allResults` _[Boolean]_: set to `true` to collect all listener return values and pass them to the given callback as an array.
+- `allResults`: set to `true` to collect all listener return values and pass them to the given callback as an array.
 Default is `false` in which case only the last return value is passed.

 Example: